 Regulation of the offshore marine industry has intensified over the past several decades, and the Company expects this trend to continue.
 Changes in laws or regulations regarding offshore oil and natural gas exploration and development activities and technical and operational measures may increase the Company's costs and the costs of its customers' operations.
 For instance, in response to fatalities and environmental damages caused by a 2010 explosion on the Deepwater Horizon, a drilling rig operating in the U.S. Gulf of Mexico, various regulatory agencies imposed temporary moratoria on drilling operations and enacted several permanent regulations designed to enhance the safety of operations in the U.S. Gulf of Mexico.
-Compliance with these new regulations and new interpretations of existing regulations have materially increased the cost of drilling operations in the U.S. Gulf of Mexico and other regions have in the past and could in the future materially increase the cost of drilling operations in those markets or cause additional moratoria on drilling activities.
+Compliance with these new regulations and new interpretations of existing regulations have materially increased the cost of drilling operations in the U.S. Gulf of Mexico.
+New or additional government regulations or laws concerning drilling operations in the U.S. Gulf of Mexico and other regions have in the past and could in the future materially increase the cost of drilling operations in these markets or cause additional moratoria on drilling activities.
 These changes could decrease offshore operations or investments by the Company's current or prospective customers, and thereby reduce the demand for the Company's services.
 Moreover, continuing changes in regulation increase our compliance costs and make it more difficult for the Company to implement long-term plans.
 In addition, the bodies that regulate maritime operations are considering enacting regulations meant to safeguard the industry and its participant from cyber-threats.
 These regulations could lead to additional costs for the Company, as well as disruption to its information technology systems.
 For these reasons, further changes in regulation could have a material adverse effect on the Company's business, financial position, results of operations, cash flows and prospects.